Healing Trauma with IFS Therapy

 What Is IFS Therapy?

-• A part of you wants to rest, but another part says you need to keep working.
+“A part of me wants to rest, but another part says I should be working.”

-• One part feels angry, while another part feels guilty about that anger.
+“One part feels angry, while another part feels guilty for being angry.”

-The Role of Trauma and Complex Trauma
+The Impact of Trauma and Complex Trauma

 The Self: Your Inner Source of Healing